-This offers a highly interactive look at many of the engine performance and control components used in the high performance tuning industry.
-Intake and cylinder head air flow improvements such as increased valve size, porting, bigger throttle bodies and exhaust systems are among some of the topics covered.
+This course offers a highly interactive look at many of the engine performance and control components used in the high-performance tuning industry.
+Cylinder head airflow improvements such as increased valve size, porting, larger throttle bodies and exhaust systems are among some of the topics covered.
 This course covers a wide variety of engine fuel and ignition control systems.
-The design and application of turbocharger and supercharger systems for gasoline and diesel engines will also be covered, along with nitrous.
+Additionally, this course covers the design and application of turbocharger, supercharger, and nitrous oxide systems for gasoline and diesel engines.
 Students learn carburetor modification and tuning and power train gearing and suspension systems.
 Twelve credit hours.